nathan-russell/hashmap/README.md

 ### Installation

-The lastest release version of `hashmap` can be installed normally from CRAN:
+The latest release version of `hashmap` can be installed normally from CRAN:

 ``` r
 install.packages("hashmap")